-The total needed time to smoke salmon, from the preparing it to when you finally pull it off the grill, can take about 15-16 hours.
+The total needed time, from the preparing it to when you finally pull it off the grill, can take about 15-16 hours.

-The actual cook time, without the preparing process, should be close to 3 hours.
+Without the preparing process, the actual cook and smoke time should be close to 3 hours.

 Even though for some people it seems like it requires a lot of time to be cooked, It is a great investment of time for you, and the rewards are excellent because this fish is one of the most delicious foods you can smoke.